morebetterlabs/ruzuku-style-guides/ruby-style-guide.md

 <sup>[[link](#few-parameters)]</sup>

 * <a name='law-of-demeter'></a>
   Follow the law of demeter.
-Having to use try is often a sign that you are breaking the law.
+Having to use try(:method) is often a sign that you are breaking the law.

   Here is a list of the way you should be calling methods in classes
   1. Your method can call other methods in its class directly.